 This section provides an overview of the user interface (UI) of the CogniOpen application, explaining how users can easily navigate the system for different tasks.
 It includes screen images accompanied by textual descriptions of the essential aspects of the UI.
 The section also highlights design considerations for the UI to meet the needs of cognitively impaired individuals.
 This document serves as a technical reference for system developers to ensure that the application design adheres to industry standards while delivering a user-friendly experience.

-The application will provide six main features including an AI-powered Chatbot, gallery, video recording, audio recording, search, and recent questions/requests.
+The application will provide six main features including an AI-powered Virtual Assistant, gallery, video recording, audio recording, search, and recent questions/requests.
 Users can access the AI feature to ask questions and receive information through voice or text input.
 The platform also enables users to create, store, and manage their video, audio, and photo recordings.
 Additionally, users can search for trigger words within their files, and view a list of previously asked questions/requests.
 CogniOpen offers a help center with FAQs and a guided application tour, along with customizable settings to adjust the AI, audio, and video features to meet specific needs.

 6.2.
 Considerations for Designing the User Interface